Training Nonlinear Transformers for Chain-of-Thought Inference: A Theoretical Generalization Analysis: Theoretical Results

 \textbf{P1.
 Training Dynamics of Nonlinear Transformer towards CoT}.
 We theoretically analyze the training dynamics on a one-layer single-head attention-only Transformer to acquire the CoT generalization ability and characterize the required number of training samples and iterations.
 Theorem \ref{thm: training} shows that to learn a model with guaranteed CoT ability, the required number of context examples in each training sample and the total number of training samples/iterations are linear in $\alpha^{-1}$ and $\alpha^{-2}$, respectively, where $\alpha$ is the fraction of context examples with inputs that share the same TRR patterns as the query.
 This is consistent with the intuition that the CoT performance is enhanced if more context examples are similar to the query.
 Moreover, the attention values of the learned model are proved to be concentrated on testing context examples that share similar input TSR patterns as the testing query during each of the reasoning steps (Proposition \ref{prpst: attn}), which is an important property that leads to the success of the CoT generalization.

 \textbf{P2.
 Guaranteed CoT Generalization}.
-To achieve zero CoT error on tasks in $\mathcal{T}'$ with the learned model, Theorem \ref{thm: CoT} shows that the required number of context examples, where noise and errors are present, for task $f$ in the testing prompt is proportional to ${(\alpha'\tau^f\rho^f)}^{-2}$, where $\alpha'$ is the fraction of context examples with inputs that share the same TSR patterns as the query, the constant $\tau^f$ in $(0,1)$ measures the fraction of accurate context examples, and a larger constant $\rho^f$ in $(0,1)$ reflects a higher reasoning accuracy in each step of the examples.
+To achieve zero CoT error on tasks in $\mathcal{T}'$ and data based on TSR patterns that contain a non-trivial component in the span of TRR patterns with the learned model, Theorem \ref{thm: CoT} shows that the required number of context examples, where noise and errors are present, for task $f$ in the testing prompt is proportional to ${(\alpha'\tau^f\rho^f)}^{-2}$.
+Here, $\alpha'$ is the fraction of context examples with inputs that share the same TSR patterns as the query. $\tau^f$ in $(0,1)$ measures the fraction of accurate context examples, and a larger constant $\rho^f$ in $(0,1)$ reflects a higher reasoning accuracy in each step of the examples.
 This result formally characterizes the intuition that more accurate context examples and more similar examples to the query improve the CoT accuracy.

 \textbf{P3.
 CoT outperforms ICL}.
 In Theorem \ref{thm: ICL}, We theoretically show that the required number of testing context examples for ICL to be successful has a similar form to that for CoT in Theorem \ref{thm: CoT}, but with an additional requirement (Condition 1) that the fraction of correct input-label examples in the testing prompt must be dominant.
 Because not all testing cases satisfy this requirement, our result provides one explanation for why CoT sometimes outperforms ICL.